 '''

 Logging level.

 export GST_DEBUG="3,Kurento:4,kms:4"

 '''

-Logs will be colored by default, but colors can be explicitly disabled in the same two ways: either with --gst-debug-no-color or with export GST\DEBUG\NO\COLOR=1.
-When running KMS as a system service, this option is enabled in order to generate clean logs without strange terminal ANSI color escape sequences.
+Logs will be colored by default, but colors can be explicitly disabled in the same two ways explained here: either with --gst-debug-no-color or with export GST_DEBUG_NO_COLOR=1.

 23.2 Suggested levels